pesync

 Plan Components

-The short-term sales incentive framework aligns with a pay-for-sales performance approach in which sales employees are only rewarded for achieving certain level of predetermined sales targets.
+The short-term sales incentive framework aligns with a pay-for-sales performance approach in which sales employees are only rewarded for achieving a certain level of predetermined sales targets.

 Pay Mix